Minuteman Library Network

-Founded first as a cooperative, the Minuteman Library Network (MLN) is today a consortium of over 40 public or academic libraries.
-The network consists of an aggregate collection of over sum 6 million items and over 680,000 cardholders.
-Membership card eligibility is open to persons who: live, work, or study in Massachusetts; and can be used to borrow items from its Minuteman libraries.
+The Minuteman Library Network is a library consortium of over 40 public or academic libraries.
+The network consists of an aggregate collection of more than 5 million items and more than 690,000 cardholders, as of 2026.
+Membership card eligibility is open to persons who either live, work, or study in Massachusetts; and can be used to borrow items from its member libraries.

-The network operates through the pooling and sharing of resources, and through this offers patrons more services along with access to a more expansive catalog.
-For example, the network has a OverDrive E-book collection and allows users to sign-in with their library card and borrow E-books and audio books from other consortium library networks in Massachusetts.
-Given certain libraries may individually offer further services even within the MLN not all services are uniformly available at all member libraries.
+Founded as a cooperative, the network operates through the pooling and sharing of resources, and offers local library patrons additional services along with access to a more expansive catalog.
+For example, the network has a OverDrive e-book collection and allows users to sign in with their library card and borrow e-books and audio books from other consortium library networks in Massachusetts.
+However, since member libraries may individually offer further services even within the Minuteman Library Network, not all services are uniformly available at all member libraries.